Anasazi Indians of Mesa Verde

 After 1150 A.D., the Mesa Verde area of the San Juan Basin had the largest number of people in the Southwest.
 Increases in the number of people in cliff dwellings reduced the inhabitant's ability to raise enough agriculture products to feed themselves.
 Around 1276, a long drought began that continued until the end of the century.
 Even without a drought trying to raise enough food on the mesas and getting water out of the canyons played a big part in the abandonment of the Four Corners area--while the people were in the cliff dwellings who protected the crops from marauding raiders?
 There is evidence of intra-regional conflict at some sites.
 According to Cordell there were "…numerous burned dwellings and human skeletons that had been burned and cannibalized…."

 The San Juan Basin in Southern Utah was completely abandoned by 1300 A.D.
 (Walker).
-The major migrations from the San Juan and Mesa Verde areas were to the Rio Grande and the Little Colorado River in Arizona and the Hopi of northeastern Arizona and the Zuni and Acoma pueblos of western New Mexico.
+The major migrations from the San Juan and Mesa Verde areas were to the Kayenta Tsegi Canyon area, the Rio Grand, the Little Colorado River in Arizona, the Zuni and Acoma pueblos of western New Mexico, and the Hopi of northeastern Arizona.

 The Hopi village of Old Oraibi and the Pueblo village of Acoma have been continuously occupied since 1150 A.D.
 (Southwest Indian Council).
 Inhabitants at Old Oraibi claim their village was founded in 1051.

-The Anasazi Heritage Center near Delores, Colorado is located close to where Escalante made his observations.
+The Anasazi Heritage Center near Dolores, Colorado is located close to where Escalante made his observations.
 The nearby "Escalante Ruins” have been excavated and stabilized.

 After the Dominguez-Escalante Expedition, there is no recorded evidence of anyone seeing the Anasazi Pueblos until the mid-eighteen hundreds.
 In September 1849 while on patrol, Lt.
 James Hervey Simpson came upon a pueblo ruin, Pueblo Pintado.
 A few days later, the army patrol under Lt.
 Colonel John M. Washington saw the great houses of Chaco Canyon (Frazier).
 Hovenweep and Lowry Ruins on the valley floor were undoubtedly observed by the mid-1800s.
 William Henry Jackson, who photographed the Yellowstone and Jackson Hole area a few years earlier, photographed Two Story Cliff House in Mancos Canyon in 1874.

 In 1901, Richard Wetherill homesteaded land in Chaco Canyon that included Pueblo Bonito, Pueblo Del Arroyo, and Chetro Ketl.
 Wetherill operated a trading post at Pueblo Bonito until 1910.
 During an argument over a horse, a Navajo killed him.
-Wetherill is buried in a small cemetery near Pueblo Bonito (Chaco Culture).
+Wetherill is buried in a small cemetery near Pueblo Bonito.

 The Mesa Verde article was written by O. Ned Eddins of Afton, Wyoming.
 Permission is given for material from this site to be used for school research papers.